Best Budget Miter Saws under $200 – Reviews & Guide 2023

 There are various safety features installed on these types of miter saws.
 One thing you will notice is that on the high-power models, the blade starts up very fast.
 This may seem counter-intuitive, but if you start up the blade quickly, there is less chance of the material bouncing around and causing an injury to a user.

 Another safety feature you will notice is that the blade is almost always covered when the saw is lifted.
 As you pull the saw down to cut, the blade will expose itself but not any more than it needs just to get the job done.
-Miter saws can be very dangerous if they are not used carefully and with the proper personal protective equipment.
+Miter saws, especially cheap miter saws, can be very dangerous if they are not used carefully and with the proper personal protective equipment.

 Look for safety features on a machine as they are ultimately an essential part of any miter saw.

 Choosing a miter saw under $200 can sometimes be tricky.
 It’s hard to tell if you are getting a great deal on a quality machine or if you are just getting a low-priced saw.
 Luckily our options can help to make sure you are getting some high quality.
-The Metabo HPT 12-inch Compact Miter saw is our favorite pick because of the quality and stability of the cut.
+The Metabo HPT 12-inch Compact Miter saw is our pick for the best budget miter saw under $200 because of the quality and stability of the cut.
 This model will run closer to the top of this price range, but it will absolutely give you the results that you need in a compact miter saw.
 If, however, you want to spend a little less, the Makita LS1040 is also a great value.
 It is smaller and does not seem quite as powerful, but it still is a perfect miter saw for the money.

 We truly hope that this guide helps you find the best budget miter saw for your workshop.
 Good luck!